Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Architecture and Implementation

 \subsection{Conceptual Architecture}

-The architecture that we propose in this paper builds upon the two major paradigms for decentralized digital interactions discussed in section~\ref{sec:background}: To address the challenges of existing solutions for \acp{e-prescription}, we employ a hybrid approach leveraging \ac{SSI} and digital wallets for the bilateral and verifiable information exchange between stakeholders and blockchain technology to prevent double-spends.
-The overall architecture including the three types of stakeholders -- doctors, patients, and pharmacies -- is illustrated in figure~\ref{fig:stakeholders_and_process}.
-In our architecture, doctors and pharmacies are each running a digital wallet deployed on servers on-premise or in the cloud.
+Following the \ac{DSR} research paradigm~\citep{hevner2004design,peffers2007design}, we iteratively developed an architecture for the management of \acp{e-prescription} that addresses the previously derived design objectives.
+We built on the two major paradigms for decentralized digital interactions discussed in section~\ref{sec:background}: On the one hand, we leverage digital wallets for the bilateral and verifiable exchange of sensitive information.
+On the other hand, we employ blockchain technology to prevent the double-spending of \acp{e-prescription}.
+Figure~\ref{fig:stakeholders_and_process} features the overall architecture that reflects these two core building blocks.

+We split the design process in two cycles: First, we designed the architecture involving the stakeholders \textit{doctor}, \textit{patient}, and \textit{pharmacy} for issuing and redeeming \acp{e-prescription}.
+Doctors and pharmacies are each running an institutional agent~\citep{schlatt2021designing} to issue \acp{VC} and verify \acp{VP}, respectively.
 The patient is carrying a digital wallet on their smartphone and interacts bilaterally with the doctors and pharmacies of their choice.
-No direct communication between doctors and pharmacies is necessary, as the authenticity of \acp{VP} derived from \acp{VC} can be verified through the issuer's signature on the \ac{VC} and the accumulator state of a revocation registry on a blockchain.
+No direct communication between doctors and pharmacies is necessary, as the authenticity of \acp{VP} derived from \acp{VC} can be verified through the issuer's signature on the \ac{VC} and revocation registries' accumulator states published on a blockchain or another public data registry.
+The patient first visits their doctor, who issues an \ac{e-prescription} that includes information such as the patient's and doctor's name, a specification of the prescribed pharmaceutical, and its quantity to the patient's smartphone wallet through a bilateral, \ac{E2E} encrypted communication channel.
+Subsequently, the patient can present the e-prescription \ac{VC} to a pharmacy, which checks its validity based on the list of doctors and their associated public keys that they trust and retrieves the information to release the right medical.

-An intuitive solution for \ac{e-prescription} management that is purely based on \ac{SSI} may be designed as follows: The patient visits their doctor, and the doctor creates an \ac{e-prescription} in the form of a \ac{VC}.
-Subsequently, the doctor issues this \ac{VC} to the patient's smartphone wallet through a bilateral, \ac{E2E} encrypted communication channel.
-The patient can then connect with their pharmacy either remotely or in a branch and give a \ac{VP} of the \ac{e-prescription} \ac{VC} that convinces the pharmacy of its correctness and validity (potentially including a proof of non-revocation), provided the pharmacy lists the doctor (more precisely, the doctor's public \ac{DID} or public key) among a collection of entities that they trust.